-Once your MTI doctor(s) have arrived in the UK and started the 14-day mandatory quarantine period (if applicable) please ensure we are updated here in the MTI office.
+Once your MTI doctor(s) have arrived in the UK and started in their training post please ensure you update the RCOG MTI office.

-Once the doctor officially starts in post with the employing Trust, an AoMRC New Starters Report must be completed and returned along with copy of the doctors visa and BRP (Biometric Residence Permit) to MTI@aomrc.org.uk within 14 days of the start date.
+Once the doctor officially starts in post with the employing Trust, an online AoMRC New Starters Report must be completed and returned along with copy of the doctors visa and BRP (Biometric Residence Permit) plus Right to Work check confirmation within 14 days of the start date.